keithpitty/kpdotcom/README.md

 ## Overview

-This repository holds the codebase that supports [my website](https://keithpitty.com).
+This repository holds the codebase that used to support [my website](https://keithpitty.com).
 It is written in Ruby on Rails, currently using version 7.0.4.

+I say "used to" because, in April 2023 I completed [converting my site to use Jekyll](https://keithpitty.com/blog/archives/2023-04-06-migrating-to-jekyll).

-These days the application runs on Heroku using a Postgres database, MemCachier for caching, Papertrail for logging, and Twilio SendGrid for sending emails.
+The application used to run on Heroku using a Postgres database, MemCachier for caching, Papertrail for logging, and Twilio SendGrid for sending emails.
 I forget where I initially deployed it to back in 2007!

 It is a relatively simple Rails application that has served its purpose over the intervening years.